Imperialism is empire building.

-Latin America and the seaports of Asia and Africa were the first to be colonized by Europeans.
-Native Americans were liquidated or thoroughly subjugated to European rule.
-Most Latin American descendents (Latinos) of the Spanish conquerors gained independence from Spain by the early 19th century, while many indigenous peoples remained subject.
+Latin America and the seaports of Asia and Africa had been the first to be colonized by Europeans.
+Native Americans in South America were liquidated or thoroughly subjugated by Spanish rule.
+Most Latin American descendants (Latinos) of the Spanish conquerors gained independence from Spain by the early 19th century, while many indigenous peoples remained subject.

-The African climate, disease and geography delayed most European colonization until the 19th century, although the descendents of Dutch settlers, known as Afrikaans or Boers, came to South Africa as early as the 16th century.
-Slavery took a heavy toll on African development ever since the 16th century.
-Millions of young people of working age were taken away.
-Great conflict ensued.
+The African climate, disease and geography delayed most European colonization until the 19th century, although the descendants of Dutch settlers, known as Afrikaans or Boers, came to South Africa as early as the 16th century.
+The Atlantic Slave Trade took a heavy toll on Western African development from the 16th century onwards with millions of young people of working age taken away - a much smaller scale slave trade but with a much longer history had been operating along Africa's Eastern coastlines in the Indian Ocean for at least 1000 years before this....

-Asia's population was too great, its civilization too firmly established for Europeans to rule it directly.
+Asia's population was too great, and its civilizations were too firmly established for Europeans to rule as directly as Africa.
 The Europeans did establish control over seaports and trade.
 In places like India and Indonesia, Europeans ruled indirectly through their domination of the local aristocracy.
+China was broken up into spheres of influence, whilst Japan decided to copy rather than resist Europeans and became the world's first modern imperial power from outside Europe

-The British forced China to open itself to the Opium trade in the 1840's.
-China also experienced social upheaval (The Tai Ping rebellion), and was unable to prevent foreign domination of its trade.
+The British forced China to open itself to the world and its own India-based Opium trade in the 1840's.
+As a result, China also experienced huge political, economic and social upheaval, such as the 20 year Taiping rebellion, and was unable to prevent foreign domination of its trade.
 By the end of the 19th century, England, Germany, Russia, Japan, and the United States had all compelled China to trade with them.
 Russia occupied Manchuria and Port Arthur, Japan was in Korea, Germany was in the Shantung peninsula, and the British were in Hong Kong.

-Europeans attepmted to justify this colonisation by developing theories that said that they were superior to non-European peoples.
-There were a number of racist ideas widely believed by Europeans:
+Europeans attempted to justify this colonisation by developing theories that said that they were superior to non-European peoples.
+There were a number of racist ideas widely used and believed by Europeans:

 Scramble for africa